adamdecaf/docs/docs/paygate/index.md

-## Setup PayGate

-The [Moov PayGate project](https://github.com/moov-io/paygate) provides an HTTP REST endpoint for submitting and receiving ACH payments and builds upon a suite of services offered by Moov, including [ACH](https://github.com/moov-io/ach), [OFAC](https://github.com/moov-io/ofac), and [FED](https://github.com/moov-io/fed).
+[Moov's PayGate project](https://github.com/moov-io/paygate) provides an HTTP REST endpoint for submitting and receiving ACH payments and builds upon a suite of services offered by Moov, including [ACH](https://github.com/moov-io/ach), [OFAC](https://github.com/moov-io/ofac), and [FED](https://github.com/moov-io/fed).
 Each of these services must be running and reachable by PayGate.
 We provide several examples of setting up a complete installation using [Docker Compose](https://docs.docker.com/compose/), Kubernetes, or directly using the provided binaries.

 ### Running PayGate locally using Docker Compose (Quickest)